Danny-cyber14/Danny-cyber14/README.md

-- 👋 Hi, I’m @Danny-cyber14
-- 👀 I’m interested in Web development and Programming.
-- 🌱 I’m currently Js
-- 💞️ I’m looking to collaborate with others in creating and building incredible softwares and learning more complex languages
-- 📫 How to reach me ...
-Email: danielefepender@gmail.com , Phone: +2348069970196 , Discord: @gamerzzz-z , Facebook: Daniel Pender
-- 😄 Pronouns: He, Him, His, They...
-- ⚡ Fun fact: ...
-Working with others increases the speed of learning🤓☺☺☺☺
-- I can't wait to work with you!!!
+👋 Hello, I'm Daniel Pender (aka Danny-cyber14)
+💼 Tech Entrepreneur | Web Developer | Software Engineer in Training I'm a passionate and driven web developer currently expanding my skills in JavaScript and software engineering.
+With a strong interest in building scalable and impactful digital products, I’m actively seeking opportunities to collaborate with like-minded developers and tech enthusiasts.

+🔍 What I'm Working On:
+Mastering JavaScript and frontend frameworks

+Exploring backend development and full-stack applications

+Building innovative software solutions through Nexora and InnovaX

+🤝 Let’s Collaborate:
+I'm open to collaborating on exciting web, app, game, or AI-based projects.
+Whether you're building something awesome or want to co-create tools that make lives easier, let’s connect.

+📫 Reach Me:
+Email: danielefepender@gmail.com

+Phone: +234 806 997 0196

+Discord: @d4nny_boss

+Facebook: Daniel Pender

+⚡ Fun Fact:
+I believe working with others multiplies creativity and accelerates learning.
+Let’s build the future—together.
 <!---
 Danny-cyber14/Danny-cyber14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.